contentsync/SketchContentSync/README.md

 ### Changelog

-#### 6.5.3
+#### 6.5.4
-+ New Feature: Using "No Symbol" on a feature override will set the override to no symbol - helpful for smart layouts.
++ New Feature: Using "No Symbol" on a symbol override will set the override to no symbol - helpful for smart layouts.
+Works on push and pull.
 + Bug Fix: Symbol overrides now update after symbol type override is changed too

 #### 6.5.2